Evidlo/prelim/main.typ

       $
   ) <clt_mean>

-  To validate the accuracy of the approximation, we compare a Monte Carlo simulation of @stackingequationdirect to a Normal distribution with parameters given above by the #gls("CLT"), shown in @clt. (#rt("FIXME: give specific parameters used in simulation below?  at least mention if photon rate is worst case"))
+To validate the accuracy of the approximation, we compare a Monte Carlo simulation of @stackingequationdirect to a Normal distribution with parameters given above by the #gls("CLT"), shown in @clt.

   #figure(
       grid(columns: 2, column-gutter: 1pt,